-Minotaur (1) – Stats for a Str Rogue, but the other features just aren’t appealing to any Rogue unless you’re looking for a particularly ironic cattle rustler.
+Minotaur (1) – Stats for an Str Rogue, but the other features just aren’t appealing to any Rogue unless you’re looking for a particularly ironic cattle rustler.

-Orc (1) – A roleplay pick for a Str based Rogue, Aggressive is a worse option than just using Cunning Action to Dash.
+Orc (1) – A roleplay pick for an Str-based Rogue, Aggressive is a worse option than just using Cunning Action to Dash.

-Satyr (4) – There’s a lot of powerful features here, Magic Resistance being the most obvious, but two free skills and a higher movement speed are nothing to shake a crook at.
+Satyr (4) – There are a lot of powerful features here, Magic Resistance being the most obvious, but two free skills and a higher movement speed are nothing to shake a crook at.

-Beasthide Shifter (2) – Tanky Str based Rogues need look no further, for more conventional Rogues you may want to keep looking.
+Beasthide Shifter (2) – Tanky Str-based Rogues need to look no further, for more conventional Rogues you may want to keep looking.